 PLEASE READ - Here are the things you NEED TO KNOW before signing up for our Mange By Mail Program:

 Step One: Verify animal has mange by sending us photos to mange@wildlifehotline.com or by visiting our Mange Gallery.
+Compare your animal to photos of verified mange cases.
+Remember: even if you’re wrong and the fox/coyote doesn’t have mange, the medication will still help them by killing fleas, ticks, mites, lice, and intestinal worms/parasites.

 Step Two: This program starts today!
 Start acclimating the animal now by setting up a feeding station.
-Use RAW ground chicken or turkey to make 4-6 "meatball sized" portions.
+Use RAW ground chicken or turkey to make 4-6 “meatball-sized” portions.
 Place food in the general area and at the general time when and where you see the fox/coyote most often.
 This is to help the sick animal develop the habit of coming to this spot daily to look for food, temporarily.
 When the medication arrives in a few days it will be much easier to slip the medication into the food with an animal that has become more trusting of this feeding spot/bait station.
 We want to be reasonably sure that the sick animal will return to a predictable area to get the medication when it is time.

 However, if you are able to do so, please feel free to donate more!
 Your generosity will help to ensure that this program continues for all of the other foxes and coyotes across the nation who need help and cannot find it locally.
 In addition, we are a full-service rescue and rehabilitation center located in Missouri.
 We provide hands-on help to dozens of coyotes and foxes each year who come into our center.
 All donated funds are directly applied to the hundreds of animals that we admit into our care each year when they are sick, injured, and/or orphaned.

 Warning!!
 You must be capable of predicting the movements of the sick animal with reasonable accuracy before using medicated bait.
 It is important that the bait is entirely eaten by the intended target species – the coyote or fox.
 PLEASE MAKE SURE THAT PETS DO NOT HAVE ACCESS TO THE BAIT STATION!
-Some breeds of dog are extremely sensitive to the medication we use (Ivermectin) and it can be toxic to them.
+Some breeds of dogs are extremely sensitive to the medication we use (Ivermectin) and it can be toxic to them.
 These breeds include Collies, Australian Shepherds, Sheepdogs, and Shelties.
 Learn more about this sensitivity and have your pet tested for it at Washington State University’s Veterinary Clinical Pharmacology Lab.

 When It Happens: From September – November in the Midwest, it is ‘mange season’.
 We see a spike in the number of cases every year during this time frame.
 You will find many photos of mange on this website, but there are also some behavioral signs to watch for that act as confirmation that an animal is truly sick.